 Where is the Bay of Kotor?

 The Bay of Kotor is located in the northern part of Montenegro, close to the border with Croatia and open to the Adriatic Sea.
 The quarter-of-a-mile-wide Verige Strait is the gateway to the bay.
-It was narrow enough to act as protection against invaders during the bay’s history, with a string of fortified cities built inside the bay by the Venetians.
-But it’s also wide enough to let cruise ships through, which has opened up the Bay of Kotor to a new stream of visitors.
+It’s narrow enough to act as protection against invaders during the bay’s history, with a string of fortified cities built inside the bay by the Venetians.

 Things to do in the Bay of Kotor